A hint of bitterness with peppery taste but mild. Just like raw broccoli.

 Dishes:

-Fish, Chicken, Beef, Sandwich, Eggs, Soups, Salad, Sushi, Vegetarian
+Fish, Chicken, Beef, Sandwich, Salad, Soup, Pasta, Sushi, and Vegetarian dishes

 How to maintain?